turi-code/userguide/clustering/kmeans.md

 ```

-#### Assigning *new* points to clusters
+#### Assigning *New* Points to Clusters

-New data points can be assigned to the clusters of a K-means model with the
-model's `predict` method.
-For K-means, the assignment is simply the nearest
-cluster center (in Euclidean distance), which is how the training data are
-assigned as well.
-Note that the model's cluster centers *are not updated* by
-the `predict` method.
+New data points can be assigned to the clusters of a K-means model with the [KmeansModel.predict](https://dato.com/products/create/docs/generated/graphlab.kmeans.KmeansModel.predict.html) method.
+For K-means, the assignment is simply the nearest cluster center (in Euclidean distance), which is how the training data are assigned as well.
+Note that the model's cluster centers *are not updated* by the `predict` method.

 For illustration purposes, we predict the cluster assignments for the first 5 rows of our existing data.
 The assigned clusters are identical to the assignments in the model results (above), which is a good sanity check.